 Your bequest, planned gift or legacy donations from your estate helps ensure that the places you cared about and worked for in your lifetime are preserved long after you are gone.
-With a planned gift, you’ll become part of the Acorn Society, recognized for your dedication toward ensuring the future of ACRES.
+With a planned gift, you’ll become part of the Acorn Society, recognized for your dedication to ensuring ACRES’s future.

 Your options may include: